dwyl/PWA-Liveview/README.md

   end
 end
 ```
 <br/>

+### The app.js file

-The entry file "app.js" runs an IIFE and uses dynamic imports (thanks to `Vite`, but `Esbuild` can do it as well to `esnext`).
+This entry file runs an IIFE and uses dynamic imports (thanks to `Vite`, but `Esbuild` can do it as well to `esnext`).

 We check if the client is online, and if positive, we bring in the hook and connect the LiveSocket.

-Otherwise, we don't try to connect the LiveSocket and just bring in the corresponding Javascript for the current page.
+Otherwise, we don't try to connect the LiveSocket and just bring in the corresponding Javascript to the current page.

 Here, we just defined two pages, "/" and "/map" and the corresponding Javascript to execute.
 This could be further improved.

 ```js